harvard-lts/drs-import-management-service/README.md

 ### Create .test.env file

-First, a .test.env file must be created inside /test/integration by copying the existing .test.env.example file which can be found in the same folder.
+First, a .test.env file must be created inside /test/integration by copying the existing test.env.example file which can be found in the same folder.

 ### Run test environment